lamhq/tech-notes/devops/aws/20-big-data/1-overview.md

 ## AWS Lake Formation

 AWS Lake Formation is a service that you can use to set up a secure data lake in days.

-## Amazon OpenSearch Service

-Amazon OpenSearch Service is the successor to Amazon Elasticsearch Service.

-You can use Amazon OpenSearch Service to perform interactive log analytics, real-time application monitoring, website search, and more.

-OpenSearch is an open source, distributed search and analytics suite that is derived from Elasticsearch.